This reference contains common terms and definitions to help you find your way around The Things Stack.

 - Class B timeout

-- Time after sending a class B confirmed downlink message in a ping slot to wait for an uplink message with acknowledgment that the confirmed downlink message was received.
-The Network Server waits for the uplink message with acknowledgment to arrive or for this class B timeout to expire before scheduling other downlink messages.
+- Time duration after the last receive window during which the device remains in a listening state for possible downlinks sent from the Network Server.
+The Network Server waits for the uplink message with acknowledgment (for previously scheduled downlink) to arrive, or for this class B timeout to expire before scheduling next downlink message.
+This feature enhances responsiveness of Class B devices to downlinks compared to Class A devices.
 The Things Stack does not schedule MAC commands in class B downlink; the only type of downlink messages that require an uplink message within this timeout are confirmed application data downlink messages.

 - Class C